- What is it?

 - If your dog is not putting any weight on the hind leg and is holding it up, then there is a very good chance they may have a FULL tear of their ACL.

-For best diagnosis it is imperative that you seek the advice of a veterinarian who is familiar with diagnosing dog ACL injuries.
-Diagnosis is based on demonstration of a specific test, called the cranial drawer test.
-This is best performed with the dog lying in its side in a relaxed state.
-Because it is so important that the dog is relaxed in many cases slight anesthesia or sedation is need for best results.
+For the best diagnosis, it is imperative that you seek the advice of a veterinarian who is familiar with diagnosing dog ACL injuries.
+Diagnosis is based on the demonstration of a specific test, called the cranial drawer test.
+This is best performed with the dog lying on its side in a relaxed state.
+Because it is so important that the dog is relaxed in many cases slight anesthesia or sedation is need for the best results.
+Your veterinarian will perform a proven test to determine if an ACL tear is the source of your dog’s pain and if the tear is partial or full.
+This is crucial information when moving forward with a recovery plan.

 The examining veterinarian positions their thumb and forefinger of one hand on the femur, and the other hand is placed on the tibia.
 The femur is held in place while the other hand shifts the tibia backward and forward.

 In a normal, stable joint, there will be little to no motion ie. instability.
-Rupture of the cranial cruciate ligament allows the tibia to slide forward.
+The rupture of the cranial cruciate ligament allows the tibia to slide forward.
 Therefore, a positive cranial drawer test is indicative of cruciate ligament damage.

 A more elaborate and advanced form of diagnosis would be arthroscopy, in which a small camera is used to look inside of the joint and see the degree of damage.

-Dog ACL injuries or cranial cruciate ligament ruptures can be treated both medically or surgically.
-However, understand these simple guidelines:
+Dog ACL tears or cranial cruciate ligament ruptures can be treated either surgically or medically (i.e. rest, physical therapy, etc.).
+It’s important to understand these simple guidelines:

-- All FULL ACL tears require surgery for best results.
-The simple reality is that the knee needs to be stabilized in order to be functional.
+- All FULL ACL tears require surgery for the best results.
+The simple reality is that the knee needs to be stabilized via surgical operations in order to be functional.

 There are a number of surgical techniques to choose from.
 Your veterinarian can help you decide which surgical procedure is best for your dog, based on these considerations: